khandelwal-arpit/springboot-starterkit/readme.md

 mvn spring-boot:run
 ```

-You can follow any/all of the above commands, or simply use the run configuration provided by your favorite IDE and run/debug the app from there for development purposes.
+You can follow any/all of the above commands, or simply use the run configuration provided by your favourite IDE and run/debug the app from there for development purposes.
 Once the server is setup you should be able to access the admin interface at the following URL :

 http://localhost:8080